1. Ada

 Q: When did COVID-19 start?

-A: COVID-19 started in China at the end of 2019 and took over the entire world by the beginning of 2020.
+A: COVID-19 started in China at the end of 2019 and spread throughout the world by the beginning of 2020.

 Q: How many variants of COVID-19 are there?